-Since the Draft EIR was circulated for public review in 2016 and the administrative draft Final EIR was completed in 2018, the Project has been revised to include an affordable housing component, reduce the total number of housing units from 353 to 332 units, and provide increased right-of-way along Los Carneros Road, resulting in a building setback shift along this roadway.
-These changes required revision to the EIR Project Description as well as updated discussion and analysis in the following issue areas: air quality, greenhouse gas emissions, land use, noise, public services, transportation, and utilities and service systems.
+Since the Draft EIR was circulated for public review in 2016 and the administrative draft Final EIR was completed in 2018, the Project has been revised to include an affordable housing component, reduce the total number of housing units from 360 to 332 units, and provide increased right-of-way along Los Carneros Road, resulting in a building setback shift along this roadway.
+In addition, the project includes a request for a Streamside Protection Area (SPA) buffer reduction of up to 33 feet in the northeast corner of the project site.
+These changes required revision to the EIR Project Description as well as updated discussion and analysis in the following issue areas: air quality, biological resources, greenhouse gas emissions, land use, noise, public services, transportation, and utilities and service systems.
 The proposed revisions to the project would not result in a substantial change in the overall development footprint or the project footprint relative to identified tribal cultural resources on the project site.
-Accordingly, changes to the EIR to address minor regulatory updates related to issues including biological resources, paleontological resources, hydrology/water quality, and other environmental topics not specifically addressed herein would not result in the need for new analysis or identification of new significant impacts that would require recirculation of these sections of the EIR.
+Changes to the EIR to address minor regulatory updates related to issues including geology and soils, paleontological resources, hazardous materials, hydrology/water quality, recreation and other environmental topics not specifically addressed herein would not result in the need for new analysis or identification of new significant impacts that would require recirculation of these sections of the EIR.